datum-cloud/datum-mcp/README.md

 - `DATUM_ORG` (active organization for project listing)

 ## Register with your MCP client
-The binary speaks MCP over stdio.
+The binary speaks MCP over stdio or streamable http.
 Register it (e.g., in Claude Desktop) as a command transport pointing to the built executable.

 ## Run modes
 - Stdio (default):